idsc-frazzoli/tensor/README.md

 ---

-An overview of predefined color gradients
+Predefined color gradients

 ![colordatagradients](https://user-images.githubusercontent.com/4012178/35206196-39acb66c-ff3b-11e7-9db8-8590a2ee2777.png)

-## Include in your project
+## Integration

-Modify the `pom` file of your project to specify `repository` and `dependency` of the tensor library:
+Specify `repository` and `dependency` of the tensor library in the `pom.xml` file of your maven project:

     <repositories>
       <repository>